USRSE/usrse25/pages/attend/know-go.md

     -   **Join the US-RSE slack space**: Use the `#usrse25` channel to connect with attendees and conference organizers.
 Add your job title, Institute, LinkedIn, email and other handles to your Slack profile, so other attendees can know you better.
     -   **Update** your resume, LinkedIn, and other professional accounts.
     -   **Familiarize** yourself with our [Code of Conduct](https://us-rse.org/usrse25/about/code-of-conduct/).
-    -   Optionally, watchthe orientation video from [last year's conference](https://youtu.be/KgukUoBKBTk?si=FQ8HqBZae6crUm1S).
+    -   Optionally, watch the orientation video from [last year's conference](https://youtu.be/KgukUoBKBTk?si=FQ8HqBZae6crUm1S).
 -   **During the conference**
     -   Introduce yourself to someone new at each session or meal.
     -   Sit strategically for easy conversation.